changlan/kytan/README.md

 ### Running `kytan`

-Like any other VPN server, you need to enable IP forwarding in kernel first.
-You may need to configure `iptables` so that IP masquerading (or NAT) is enabled.
+Like any other VPN server, you need to configure `iptables` so that IP masquerading (or NAT) is enabled.
 In the future, `kytan` will automate these steps.